 Description

-The Whiteadder is a river which rises in the Lammermuir Hills and flows through East Lothian, Berwickshire and Northumberland before joining the Tweed near the Berwick and flowing into the North Sea.
-The salmon season on the Whiteadder runs from 1st February to 30th November, and the trout season on the Whiteadder from 15th March to 30th September.
+To begin, the River Whiteadder is a tributary of the River Tweed, rising in the Lammermuir Hills.
+Thereafter, it flows through East Lothian, Berwickshire and Northumberland before joining the Tweed near the Berwick and flowing into the North Sea.
+The salmon season on the Whiteadder runs from 1st February to 30th November.
+The trout season on the Whiteadder runs from 15th March to 30th September.
+In addition, Grayling can be targeted all year on the Whiteadder, with a break for spring spawning.

-The river can be accessed from Edinburgh, a drive of approx 1 hour on the A1 which is a nice straight road.
+Also, the Whiteadder can be easily accessed from Edinburgh.
+In fact, you can enjoy a scenic drive of approx 1 hour on the A1.

 The river is an ideal size for a single hand rod or a light switch rod for salmon.
 For trout fishing a 4 or 5 weight 8-9ft rod is ideal.